Home>Health Hub>Gut Health>Pro & Prebiotics

-Probiotics is a hot topic at the moment as gut health has come into the spotlight.
-Dietitian Kaitlin Colucci summarises all you need to know about probiotics - what are they, who should take them and what to consider when choosing a probiotic.
+Probiotics + prebiotics is a hot topic at the moment as gut health has come into the spotlight.
+Dietitian Kaitlin Colucci summarises all you need to know about them - what are they, who should take them and what to consider when choosing a probiotic.

 What are probiotics?